 An inclusive and diverse workspace goes way beyond the representation of gender.
 However, it is a good point for starting.
 After all, women-led organizations and teams are about 17% likely to be confident about creating inclusive culture successfully.

 Below are a few ways of developing a bias-free and inclusive process:

 Develop a Bias-Free and Gender Inclusive Process of Hiring

 Incorporate inclusivity of gender in the process of hiring.
-Careful considerations should be for describing the wording job, shortlisting of candidates, and training of the hiring managers.
+Careful considerations should be for describing the wording job, shortlisting candidates, and training the hiring managers.
 Slack, a message application company, has made an excellent start to the end.
 The agency employs reviews of blind codes.
 Thus, wiping out candidates’ identifiers and ensuring unbiased evaluations of the candidates.

 Moreover, the recruitment advertisements and career web pages should reflect the organization’s vision.
 The fact that they are up for embracing gender inclusivity.
 You may use interviewing method to address the gender-related issues of candidates.
 It could make the prospective employees feel welcomed, valued, and secured.

 Walk and Talk

 Focus on the organization’s stance on the gender-neutral and inclusive workplace in the internal and external communication systems.
 Follow rigorous enforcement policies of zero tolerance for workplace harassment and discrimination.